-Following vaccination, we will ask you to attend 6 follow-up visits (lasting 15-30 minutes) as detailed in the table above.

-Two days after the vaccination, you will need to attend a short visit to ensure everything is fine, to check your symptoms, the injection site and to have blood tests done.
-A similar visit will take place one week after vaccination.

-There will be further follow-up visits as in the table above.
-At 14 days, 4, 12 and 26 weeks after vaccination we will check your observations, take a blood sample, and review your completed E-diary.
+You will be asked to attend for a series of follow-up visits (lasting 15-30 minutes) as detailed in the table at the end of this information sheet.
+Volunteers will come for a short visit two days after vaccination to ensure everything is fine, to check their symptoms, the injection site and to have blood tests done.
+A similar format will be followed for the visit taking place one week after vaccination.
+There will be further follow-up visits and these will vary depending on which group you are allocated to.
+Participants in groups 1-3 will receive a single dose of the vaccine and will be expected to attend a total of 9 visits.
+Volunteers in groups 4-5 will receive 2 doses of the vaccine and will be expected to attend a total of 15 visits in Group 4 and 14 visits in Group 5.
+At these visits we will check your observations, take a blood sample, and review your completed E-diary.
 During the course of the trial you may be asked to attend for an extra visit, for example, if a blood test needs to be repeated.
 You will be compensated for the time and inconvenience of any extra visits.
-After the last visit, your participation in the trial will be complete.
+After the last visit, trial participation is complete

-We may ask to photograph your vaccination site and you can choose whether or not to agree to this when you sign the consent form.
+We may ask to photograph your vaccination site(s) and you can choose whether or not to agree to this when you sign the consent form.
 You will not be identifiable in these photographs, as only the vaccination site and your unique trial number will be visible.
 These photographs may be shown to other professional staff, used for educational purposes, or included in a scientific publication.